30 Things Every Woman Should Own by Age 30

 The Floral Dress

-Have a daytime summer event dress ready for any birthdays, baby showers, weddings or a casual day date.
+Have a summery, daytime dress at the ready for birthdays, baby showers, weddings, or a day dates.

 The Evening Clutch